-[110]
+[12] The Law on Complaints (2011), Articles 14 & 15

+[13] Law on Implementing Democracy at Grassroots (Law No. 10/2022/QH15 of the National Assembly, effective from July 1, 2023.

 B1.1.2.
-REDD+ information sharing mechanisms at national level
+REDD+ information sharing mechanisms in Viet Nam (national + provincial)

-Parameter type: Address

-Data type: Narrative text

-The National REDD+ Programme sets out that the Ministry of Information and Communications will lead and coordinate with the Ministry of Agriculture and Rural Development in working with the media on to raise awareness and responsibilities in REDD+ implementation among relevant agencies, organisations and people[1].
-The section on includes information on consultation and participation mechanisms for REDD+.
+The National REDD+ Programme[1] sets out that the Ministry of Information and Communications will lead and coordinate with the Ministry of Agriculture and Rural Development in working with the media on to raise awareness and responsibilities in REDD+ implementation among relevant agencies, organisations and people.
+The section on Safeguard D includes information on consultation and participation mechanisms for REDD+.

->> COMMENT FOR SIS TEAM: LINKS TO SAFEGUARD D ABOVE

-A number of information sharing mechanisms and channels have been established to date to support Viet Nam's National REDD+ Programme:
+A number of national REDD+ information sharing mechanisms and channels have been established to date :

-A national REDD+ website, which provides information to the public on REDD+ in Viet Nam, maintained by the State Steering Committee Office for the Target Programme on Sustainable Forest Development for 2016-2020 and REDD+ Implementation.
+A national REDD+ website, which provides information to the public on REDD+ in Viet Nam.

-A REDD+ Information Portal, which provides information to the public on progress of REDD+ implementation, including spatially-explicit information on REDD+ planning and forest cover changes based on national Measurement, Reporting and Verification (MRV) data.
-The portal is also part of the FORMIS Platform, the Government’s information system for the forestry sector.
+A REDD+ Information Portal, which provides information to the public on progress of REDD+ implementation, including spatially-explicit information on REDD+ planning and forest cover changes based on national Measurement, Reporting and Verification (MRV) data..

 A Viet Nam REDD+ Database, which provides information to authorised users on donor-supported REDD+ projects and initiatives.